mdada1/20440-project/README.md

 python .\src\visualization\generate_table1.py
 ```

 The file "Table1.png" will be generated in the directory "figs/main_figs".
-This Table shows an overview of the patients the dataset was derived from.
+This table shows an overview of the patients the dataset was derived from.